a7mdmousa04/Embedded-System-Project/README.md

 2. **Receiver Unit** – Placed at the **shore of the lake**

 Both circuits use **ESP8266 WiFi modules**, **ultrasonic sensors** for measuring water levels, and **buck converters** for power regulation.
 The receiver unit also uses a **GSM module** to send data to a remote website.
+Real-time data is collected from both units and displayed **live on a dedicated website**.

 ---